Learn how to use the Excel RADIANS function with syntax and examples.

 degrees is an angle in degrees that you wish to convert to radians.

 The RADIANS function can be used in the following versions of Microsoft Excel:

 The RADIANS function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel RADIANS function examples and explore how you would use the RADIANS function as a worksheet function in Microsoft Excel:
+Let's look at some Excel RADIANS function examples and explore how to use the RADIANS function as a worksheet function in Microsoft Excel:

 Based on the spreadsheet above, the following Excel RADIANS examples would return:

 =RADIANS(A1) Result: 2.094395102 =RADIANS(A2) Result: 1.570796327 =RADIANS(A3) Result: 0.09424778 =RADIANS(54.6) Result: 0.952949772